kokoro-aya/shizuku-front-end/README.md

 ## Features that could be implemented later

+- [ ] Upgrade to use Umi4 (Umi Next) and make use of more powerful mechanisms such as mock.js
 - [ ] A simple map editor
 - [ ] A connected server and code evaluation *on the fly* (need to adapt the server at the same time)
 - [ ] A gallery of maps and maybe a map server to persist data